 Canal Street Marketplace

-Thursdays 4 to 7 PM at 63 Canal Street in Fort Edward.
+Thursdays, 4 to 7 PM at 63 Canal Street in Fort Edward.
 From early June to September.

-This farmers market is more than just a place to shop for fresh produce and artisan products.
+This farmers’ market is more than just a place to shop for fresh produce and artisan products.
 The Canal Street Marketplace has an incredible history tied to its namesake: the canal system!

 This beautifully restored marketplace building was actually moved to Fort Edward just after 1900.
 At that time, it was located in nearby Fort Ann, directly obstructing the path of the under-construction Champlain Barge Canal.
 The “barn” was removed and reconstructed in Fort Edward at the former Canal Wharf.
 There, it was used as a woodshop for the canal’s boats, buoys, and other equipment for the canal and locks until 1978.

 Today, the building has been fully restored and continues to live on as a community gathering space.
-Each week in the warmer months, this venue hosts vendors, live music organized by Little Theater on the Farm and children’s programs presented by the Fort Edward Free Library.
+Each week in the warmer months, this venue hosts vendors, live music organized by Little Theater on the Farm, and children’s programs presented by the Fort Edward Free Library.

-Plus, each year in mid-October, Canal Street Marketplace hosts Locktoberfest, a family-friendly harvest festival with artisans, farmers, live music, food trucks, local beer and free children’s activities!
+Plus, each year in mid-October, Canal Street Marketplace hosts Locktoberfest, a family-friendly harvest festival with artisans, farmers, live music, food trucks, local beer, and free children’s activities!

-Farmers Market at Tiashoke Farm
+Fridays on 40 Market Festivals at Tiashoke Farm

 Want more fresh options?
 Check out these local farm stands: